ethereum/homestead-guide/source/ethereum-clients/cpp-ethereum/building-from-source/windows.rst

     cmake -G "Visual Studio 14 2015 Win64" ..

 Which should result in the creation of **cpp-ethereum.sln** in that build directory.

+**NOTE: We only support Visual Studio 2015 as of cpp-ethereum-v.1.3.0.**

 Double-clicking on that file should result in Visual Studio firing up.
 We suggest building **RelWithDebugInfo** configuration, but all others work.